Miami Vice: Music

-Miami Vice is noted for its innovative use of stereo broadcast music, particularly pop and rock hits of the 1980s and the distinctive, synthesized instrumental music of Jan Hammer.
+Miami Vice is noted for its innovative use of stereo broadcast music, particularly rock and pop hits of the 1980s, and the distinctive, synthesized instrumental music of Jan Hammer.
 While other television shows used made-for-TV music, Miami Vice would spend $10,000 or more per episode to buy the rights to original recordings.
 Getting a song played on Miami Vice was a boost to record labels and artists.
-In fact, some newspapers, such as USA Today, would let readers know the songs that would be featured each week.
+Some newspapers, such as USA Today, would let readers know the songs that would be featured each week.
 Among the many well-known bands and artists, as well as underground or 'new wave' associated acts, who contributed their music to the show were:

-Several artists guest-star in episodes, including Leonard Cohen, Phil Collins, Miles Davis, Power Station, Glenn Frey, Suicidal Tendencies, Willie Nelson, Ted Nugent, Frank Zappa, The Fat Boys, Sheena Easton, Gloria Estefan, and Gene Simmons.
+Several artists guest-star in episodes, including Leonard Cohen, Phil Collins, Miles Davis, the Power Station, Glenn Frey, Suicidal Tendencies, Willie Nelson, Ted Nugent, Frank Zappa, the Fat Boys, Sheena Easton, Gloria Estefan, and Gene Simmons.
 An iconic scene from the Miami Vice oeuvre involves Crockett and Tubbs driving through Miami at night to Phil Collins' song "In the Air Tonight".

 Jan Hammer credits executive producer Michael Mann with allowing him great creative freedom in scoring Miami Vice.
+Hammer later recalled in interviews that Michael Mann told him that as soon as the show's production would start, Mann wanted him to "run with it".
 The collaboration resulted in memorable instrumental pieces, including the show's title theme, which climbed to the top of the Billboard charts in November 1985.

-The Miami Vice original soundtrack, featuring the theme song and Glenn Frey's "Smuggler's Blues" and "You Belong to the City" (a No. 2 hit), remained at the top of the U.S. album chart for 11 weeks in 1985, making it the most successful TV soundtrack at the time.
+The Miami Vice original soundtrack, featuring the theme song and Glenn Frey's "Smuggler's Blues" and "You Belong to the City" (a No. 2 hit), remained at the top of the United States album chart for 11 weeks in 1985, making it the most successful TV soundtrack at the time.
 The theme song was so popular that it also garnered two Grammy Awards in 1986.
 It was also voted the number-one theme song of all time by TV Guide readers.
 "Crockett's Theme", another recurring tune from the show, became a No. 1 hit in several European countries in 1987.

 During the show's run, three official soundtrack albums with original music from the episodes were released.
 Hammer also released several albums with music from the series; among them are Escape from Television (1987), Snapshots (1989), and after many requests from fans, Miami Vice: The Complete Collection (2002).